 Most of the Covenant deals with the Christian life, and since it is in terms of everyday life that the Christian witness is often most effectively borne, the document is subtitled "Principles by Which We Live and Bear Our Witness."
 The theme of "witness" is carried out in all the sections.
 The introductory section, "Ground of Our Witness," deals briefly with the faith and doctrine of the Moravian Church, something that is not explicitly dealt with in older forms of the Covenant.
 Section I, "The Witness of the Christian Life," describes the "how" of the life in Christ and thus forms a basis for all that follows.
 The following sections then consider various areas of Christian responsibility.
-Section II deals largely with Christian of other churches; III, responsibility in the home; IV, one's duties as a citizen; and V, as a Christian in the world.
+Section II deals largely with Christian responsibility in the local congregation and in relation to Christians of other churches; III, responsibility in the home; IV, one's duties as a citizen; and V, as a Christian in the world.